 When I heard the word sonas, which is the Gaelic word for happiness, I knew immediately that was the name I wanted and Sonas Med Spa was born.
 I registered the change with the state but never thought to do a trademark search.
 The name brought me much happiness, until the cease-and-desist letter arrived last year.

 There were many twists and turns over the past year.
 I fought a good fight, but in the end I had to change the name.
 Here are three lessons from my experience and a checklist if you find yourself in a similar situation.

-- Do a trademark search.
+- look what i found Do a trademark search.

 If you haven’t picked a name yet, you’re ahead of the game.
 If you find yourself in a situation where you have to change your name, do the search.
 Registering your name with the state and obtaining the trademark are two different things.
 When I had to change my name, I went to the trademark website and thought I would be able to do the search myself.
 Within 40 minutes, I was dazed and confused.

 This is not a DIY project.
 When I was first approached with the cease-and-desist letter, I thought I could handle it on my own.
 I thought everyone would be reasonable.
 When companies are defending their trademarks, they are not reasonable.
 I consulted two attorneys, a litigator and a patent attorney.
 They all told me the same thing — I wasn’t holding the winning hand.
 I decided to try to save my name, but I went into it knowing my chances.

 - Know when to give up the fight.

 Even though I wasn’t in the power position, I was willing to spend some money to negotiate.
 I had a dollar figure in mind, and when I got close to it, I knew I had to honor my decision and walk away.
 Don’t give money to an attorney that you could use to build your new business, unless you know for sure you have a good chance to triumph.